KsyushaKI/json-yaml-difference-generator/README.md

 ## About

-Difference Generator is a tool that determines the difference between two data structures.
+Difference Generator is a tool that determines the difference between two files (JSON and/or YAML ).
 This is a popular task, for which there are many online services, such as http://www.jsondiff.com/.

 Such a mechanism, for example, is used when outputting tests or when automatically tracking changes in configuration files.